HHS/TANF-app/docs/Technical-Documentation/tech-memos/parsing-refactor/parsing-refactor.md

                                             program_type=data_file.program_type,
                                             is_program_audit=data_file.is_program_audit)
         errors = parser.parse_and_validate()
-        # Rest of the file is exactly the same and is ommitted for brevity.
+        # Rest of the file is exactly the same and is omitted for brevity.
 ```

 ## Affected Systems